CyCoreSystems/kubetemplate/README.md

 Note that this will likely require an RBAC entry to allow the `ServiceAccount` under which the engine is running to access the referenced Secret.

+See note under ConfigMaps about using kubernetes native environment variable bindings.

 ### Environment Variables